Vladimir Putin

 Important Events Related to Vladimir Putin

-During President Vladimir Putin's recent visit to Vietnam, he mentioned a significant development in the Russian dairy industry.
-He highlighted the launch of the first phase of the TH Group livestock complex in the Moscow region.
-This complex, notable for accommodating 6,000 dairy cattle, represents a major step in Russian agricultural and dairy sector development.
-The initiative underscores Russia's continued efforts to bolster its domestic production capabilities and reduce dependency on imported dairy products.
-This strategic move aligns with broader economic policies aimed at strengthening national food security and supporting agricultural enterprises.
+During a recent visit to Vietnam, President Vladimir Putin highlighted a significant development in the Russian dairy industry: the launch of the first phase of the TH Group livestock complex in the Moscow region.
+This facility, capable of accommodating 6,000 dairy cattle, marks a major step forward in the country's agricultural and dairy sector.
+The project reflects Russia's strategic efforts to enhance domestic production capabilities and reduce reliance on imported dairy products.
+This initiative aligns with broader economic policies designed to bolster national food security and support local agricultural enterprises.
+Additionally, Putin has instructed to limit the import of Tetra Pak packaging from Asia to protect Russian manufacturers.